 The Company may also enter into contingent fee contracts, in which revenue is subject to achievement of savings or other agreed upon results, rather than time spent.
 Due to the nature of contingent fee contracts, the Company recognizes costs as they are incurred on the project and defers revenue recognition until the revenue is realizable and earned as agreed to by its clients.
-Although these contracts can be very rewarding, the profitability of these contracts is dependent on the Company s ability to deliver results for its clients and control the cost of providing these services.
+Although these contracts can be very rewarding, the profitability of these contracts is dependent on the Company subject to deliver results for its clients and control the cost of providing these services.
 These types of contracts are typically more results-oriented and are subject to greater risk associated with revenue recognition and overall project profitability than traditional time and materials contracts.
-Revenues from contingent fee contracts were not material for the thirteen weeks ended March 29, 2008 and March 31, 2007.

-Deferred Revenue In connection with some fixed price contracts, the Company receives payments from customers that exceed recognized revenues.
+Revenues from contingent fee contracts were not material for the thirteen and twenty-six weeks ended June 28, 2008 and June 30, 2007.
+Deferred Revenue - In connection with some fixed price contracts, the Company receives payments from customers that exceed recognized revenues.
 The Company records the excess of receipts from customers over recognized revenue as deferred revenue.
 Deferred revenue is classified as a current liability to the extent it is expected to be earned within twelve months from the date of the balance sheet.

 Marketable Securities Short-term investments and non-current investments, which consist of auction rate securities, are classified as available for sale under the provisions of Statement of Financial Accounting Standards (SFAS) No. 115, Accounting for Certain Investments in Debt and Equity Securities.
 Accordingly, the marketable securities are reported at fair value, with any related unrealized gains and losses included as a separate component of stockholders equity, net of applicable taxes.
 Realized gains and losses, changes in value judged to be other-than-temporary, interest and dividends are included in interest income within the Consolidated Statements of Operations and Comprehensive Loss.
-Historically, auction rate securities reset every 28 to 35 days; consequently, interest rate movements did not materially affect the fair value of these investments.
-At December 29, 2007 there were no unrealized gains or losses on short-term investments.
-At March 29, 2008 there were temporary, unrealized losses of \$458,000 on the Company s auction rate securities that were reflected within comprehensive income.
-The Company s auction rate securities were reclassified as non-current investments as of March 29, 2008.
-See Note 2 for further discussion of recent developments with the Company s auction rate securities portfolio.
-In addition, the Company held \$9.8 million and \$6.7 million in money market funds at March 29, 2008 and December 29, 2007, respectively, that are classified as cash equivalents.
+See Note 2 for further discussion of the Company s auction rate securities portfolio.